HrishikeshVish/InfoRetrieval_Assignment/README.md

  - REMOVE_STOP_WORDS = Boolean (True or False), If you want to remove specified stopwords
  - STOP_WORDS = set of tokens which won't we considered for indexing or for running query if REMOVE_STOP_WORDS is true

-### Problem Statement
-#### Problem:
- - Build a search engine for Environmental News NLP archieve.
- - Built a corpus for archieve with atleast 418 documents.

-#### Data:
- - Use the following link for Environmental News NLP dataset. https://www.kaggle.com/amritvirsinghx/environmental-news-nlp-dataset

-### Deliverables:
-Your Code should contain functionality to
- - Search for the terms in the query
- - Create Postings list
- - Fill the Inverted Index
- - Rank the pages
- - Retrieve the data from the dictionary
- - Query response time
- - Measure the efficiency using precision,recall,F measure.

-### Demo:
- - Run your code and carryout the search with different queries.
- - Retrieve the data, compile and compare metrics with any one of the search engine  like Elasticsearch, Apache Solr,Apache Lucene, Google Cloud Search, Google Desktop Search for the same corpus.
- - Measure the efficiency.

-### Report:
- - You should submit a hard copy, 4
- - page summary of your project
- - Your report should include the code snippet/algorithm used, similarity check of retrieved data obtained with your search engine and any one search engine like Elasticsearch,Apache Solr, Apache Lucene, Google Cloud Search, Google Desktop Search.
- - Interpretation of efficiency.
-Last para of your report should contain your observations on the Learning Outcomes of this project.